Child Support Health Insurance

 A parent’s monthly payment toward the premium is usually limited to twenty-five percent of that parent’s basic child support obligation unless the court determines it is in the best interests of the child to order a parent to provide coverage that exceeds twenty-five percent.
 Under appropriate circumstances, the court may excuse one parent from the responsibility to provide health insurance coverage or from a monthly payment toward the premium.
 However, the court will always require both parents to contribute their proportionate share of the cost of uninsured medical expenses.

 Court Ordered Health Insurance Compliance

-A parent who is ordered to maintain or provide health insurance coverage may comply with that requirement by providing proof of accessible private insurance or providing coverage that is available to the parent through employment or that is union-related, as long as the cost does not exceed twenty-five percent of that parent’s basic support obligation.
+A parent who is ordered to maintain or provide health insurance coverage may comply with that requirement by providing proof of accessible private insurance or providing coverage that is available to the parent through employment or that is union-related.
 The DSHS Division of Child Support may attempt to enforce a parent’s obligation to provide health insurance coverage.

 Unless otherwise ordered by the court, parents must maintain health insurance coverage until the child is emancipated or until health insurance is no longer available through the parents’ employer or union and no conversation privileges exist to continue coverage following termination of employment.

 Do you have child support health insurance questions or concerns?